JamesCBPyle/JamesCBPyle.github.io/index.md

 ## Technical
 GPU programming

-Genetic Algorithms and other heuristic methods (simulated annealing, particle swarm optimisation) Machine learning models for prediction and data analysis of large, complex data sets with potentially large sections of limited or unrepresentative data.
+Genetic Algorithms and other heuristic methods (simulated annealing, particle swarm optimisation)

+Machine learning models for prediction and data analysis of large, complex data sets with potentially large sections of limited or unrepresentative data.

 Automation of tasks via templating.

 Analysis of complex systems with a focus on how to evaluate the relationships between model and output data in order to guide knowledge discovery.

-Statistical analysis and comparison of experiment data sets to: analyse efficiency, determine relationships, evaluate quality of discoveries, ensure reproducibility
+Statistical analysis and comparison of experiment data sets to: analyse efficiency, determine relationships, evaluate quality of discoveries, ensure reproducibility.

 Version control and team based coding projects using various Git implementations.

+Website design and upkeep for both front and back-end.
+This includes server and database configuration, design and maintenance.

 ## Languages
 ### Proficient
 C/CUDA

 Python

 Java

 Javascript (Node, CoffeeScript)

 LaTeX

 ### Some Experience
 Javascript (Angular, React)

 C++

 C#

 Rails

 R

 Scala

 Haskell